xs

 Trains: High-Capacity Solutions for Dense Urban Areas

 For cities with high population densities, trains—whether subways, light rail, or commuter lines—remain the gold standard for moving large numbers of people efficiently.
-Tokyo’s metro system, for instance, handles over 40 million passengers daily, showcasing the capacity of rail networks to alleviate congestion and support economic activity.
+Tokyo's metropolitan rail system, which combines operators like Tokyo Metro, Toei Subway, JR East, and private railways, handles tens of millions of passengers daily.
+This capacity showcases how well-coordinated urban rail networks can alleviate congestion and support economic activity in the world's densest urban areas.

 Trains excel in environments where land is scarce and demand is high.
 They offer consistent speeds, reduced emissions, and the ability to integrate with other transit modes.
 However, the upfront costs of rail infrastructure are substantial.
-Building subways or light rail requires significant capital investment, often spanning decades.
-Cities like London and Paris have mitigated these costs through public-private partnerships and phased development.
+Building subways or light rail requires significant capital investment, often spanning decades of phased development.
+Cities like London and Paris have mitigated these costs through public-private partnerships, long-term transit taxes, and the kind of political will that the ENO Center for Transportation studies in its publications on transit funding models.

 Explore how train systems are transforming cities like Tokyo and London